tomrndom/osf-website/site/projects/services/index.md

 hero:
   title: "OSF Project Services"
-  headline: "These are the activities open source projects need to do to effectively build a broad community and drive the effectiveness of their software."
+  headline: "These are the activities open source projects need in order to effectively build a broad community and drive the effectiveness of their software."

 home: false
 project: false